 PLACES to STAY, a photo essay collection (work in progress)

 Since childhood I have always enjoyed reading about travel and adventures.
 The school library introduced me to John Buchan, R L Stevenson and C S Forester, I progressing to Grahame Greene and Hemingway; later Jack Kerouac and Patrick Leigh Fermor brought ‘abroad’ to life.
 Studying maps, rail guides such as Bradshaw’s following imaginary continental journeys, or browsing an old ‘pocket size’ Baedeker, with its content pages printed on onion skin paper, marvelling at what it must have been like taking a ‘diligence’ from Zurich to Lucerne or where Leipzig was on the map, and what a ‘pfennig’ was worth, all fed my imagination.

 As soon as I could ride a bicycle, it provided the means for independent travel.
 During school holidays I toured the south of England, cumulating in a four day ‘road trip’ to Wales.
 I also hitch-hiked throughout the continent, something you could do easily in the 1950s.
-Travels took me through France, Belgium, and Germany – a steamer along the Rhine, then Austria, Italy and Switzerland, staying in modest hostels along the way or sometimes sleeping rough; absorbing interesting experiences, the kindness of people, and places that linger in memory.
+Travels took me through France, Belgium, and Germany – a steamer along the Rhine, then Austria, a rail journey over the Brenner Pass to Italy and finally Switzerland, staying in modest hostels along the way or sometimes sleeping rough; absorbing interesting experiences, the kindness of people, and places that linger in memory.

 Inevitably to fund these adventures I joined the illustrious travel firm of Thos.
 Cook & Sons in London.
 It was there I met Maggie who would become the love of my life and travelling partner for the next fifty years.
 My prospective membership of the Travellers Club (too expensive anyway) was postponed indefinitely.
 We married young and with two young daughters were only able to travel again when our prospects improved.